How to Clear System Data on Mac Storage

 10 minutes to read

-Most users think that the System Data category on a Mac includes caches and other temporary files that help the system to work properly.
+Most users think that the System Data (Other) category on a Mac includes caches and other temporary files that help the system to work properly.
 Actually, besides the service files, system storage on Mac includes other types of files.

 This article will explain what types of files are included in system data and how you can reduce system storage on your Mac.